The owner or landlord of a property or land is responsible for clearing waste and keeping it in good order.

 After you report a problem to us

-When you report a problem to us this will be forwarded to an environmental protection officer who will inspect the issue within 7-10 days.
+When you report a problem to us this will be forwarded to an environmental protection officer who will inspect the issue within 7 to 10 days.
 If the complaint is justified, a warning letter will be sent to the owner requesting them to clear up within 7 working days.

 If the rubbish isn't cleared a legal notice will be issued enforcing the work to be completed within 7 working days.